roboto-ai/robologs-ros-actions/actions/avi_to_mp4/README.md

 # avi_to_mp4

-An Action to convert .avi video files to the .mp4 format.
+This Action converts .avi video files to the .mp4 format

 ## Getting started